omahs/imx-docs/docs/sdk-docs/core-sdk-ts/additional-info.md

 ## Get data (on assets, orders, past transactions, etc.)

-These methods allow you to read data about events, transactions or current state on Immutable X (layer 2).
+These methods allow you to read data about events, transactions or current state on ImmutableX (layer 2).
 They do not require any user authentication because no state is being changed.

 Examples of the types of data that are typically retrieved include: